What Is a Plug-in Hybrid?

 Response: Any premium required for plug-in hybrids is less than the higher cost of a pure electric car (with its bigger battery pack).
 Regardless, once sold in high volumes by carmakers, more powerful and cheaper batteries can be sold at prices only a few thousand dollars above that of today’s hybrids.
 Several plug-in hybrids available today are available at prices barely higher than their gas-powered equivalents.
 Recharging will take place mostly at night during off-peak hours when electricity can be much cheaper.
 Despite the higher initial price (reduced by federal and some state tax incentives), counting purchases, fuel and service, total lifetime cost of ownership is lower than a gas car.

 - Producing power from the grid (to charge the cars) simply switches pollution to the power plant.

-Response: What the industry calls "well-to-wheel" emissions (especially greenhouse gases) for grid-powered vehicles are far lower than gasoline, even for the average for the U.s. power grid (which is 50 percent coal).
+Response: What the industry calls "well-to-wheel" emissions (especially greenhouse gases) for grid-powered vehicles are far lower than gasoline, even for the average for the US power grid (which is 50 percent coal).
 Cars charging off-peak will use power from plants that can't turn off at night.
 Many parts of the country get most of their power from cleaner sources such as natural gas and hydropower.
 It's far easier to capture conventional emissions from a few centralized power stations than millions of aging cars.
-Finally, plug-in hybrids recharged from rooftop photovoltaic systems have virtually zero emission.
+Finally, plug-in hybrids recharged from rooftop photovoltaic systems have virtually zero emissions.